兀兰南 | ஊட்லண்ட்ஸ் சவுத்

 Woodlands North station opened for passenger service on 31 January 2020.
-It will serve as the terminus of the TEL until Stage 2 of the line opens later in Year 2020, when the line will be extended via Springleaf to Caldecott.
+It will serve as the terminus of the TEL until Stage 2 of the line opens in Q1 2021, when the line will be extended via Springleaf to Caldecott.

 First / Last Train Timings

 |Thomson-East Coast Line – (TE3) Woodlands South

 |L1||Street level||Bus stops, Taxi stand, pick-up/drop-off point|

 |B2||Platform A||Thomson-East Coast Line terminating trains, alighting only|